-Conventional open pit bulk dry mining techniques have been chosen for ore mining, incorporating dozer traps and in-pit feed preparation units (Mining Units Plant or "MUP").
-Initially one MUP is scheduled, with an additional MUP scheduled from year five.
-The selected mining method is considered appropriate to the large, relatively thick and sheet-like characteristics of the orebody.
+Conventional open pit bulk dry mining techniques have been chosen for ore mining, incorporating dozer traps and in-pit feed preparation units ("Mining Unit Plant" or "MUP").
+Initially one MUP is scheduled, with an additional MUP scheduled from year five of operations.
+The selected mining method is considered appropriate and has been trialed through the full thickness of the orebody by two trial mining programs in late-2020 and mid-2021 and is suited to the large, relatively thick and sheet-like characteristics of the orebody.
 Minimal pre-strip is required to access the orebody with topsoil and overburden being excavated, hauled and stockpiled using conventional earthmoving equipment.
 Following mining and feed preparation, the ore will be slurried and pumped to a nearby wet concentration plant (WCP).
+Retaining cells are constructed in the developed mine void for the return of process tails.
+Topsoil is returned in a continuous rehabilitation process.
+As the mining void is established, increasing amounts of overburden are mined and directly returned to the mining void as backfill.